What Happens If You Don’t Report An Accident At Work?

 Why Is Reporting Workplace Accidents Important?

-Reporting accidents and incidents at work is a legal requirement.
-What happens if you don’t report an injury at work?
-If your employer doesn’t send off an accident report to RIDDOR, they could be fined up to £20,000.
-Furthermore, by not reporting an injury at work yourself and having no record of it happening could make pursuing a personal injury claim difficult.
+What happens if you don’t report an injury at work to your employer?
+By not reporting an injury at work yourself and having no record of it happening could make pursuing a personal injury claim difficult.

 However, having other evidence to support the claim can make the process much easier.
 Sufficient evidence could include: